synesthesiam/rhasspy/docs/profiles.md

     * `system` - intent recognition system (`fsticuffs`, `fuzzywuzzy`, `rasa`, `remote`, `adapt`, `command`, or `dummy`)
     * `fsticuffs` - configuration for [OpenFST-based](https://www.openfst.org) intent recognizer
         * `intent_fst` - path to generated finite state transducer with all intents combined
+        * `ignore_unknown_words` - true if words not in the FST symbol table should be ignored
     * `fuzzywuzzy` - configuration for simplistic [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) based intent recognizer
         * `examples_json` - JSON file with intents/example sentences
         * `min_confidence` - minimum confidence required for intent to be converted to a JSON event (0-1)